OritLeshem/playdog-project3/README.md

 * Add notifications for users to see which dogs are attending their events
 * Expand Dog Details to implement social interactions ie: comments, likes
 * Modify breed selection to include drop-down of presets
+* Navigate to details page by clicking event pin on event map

 Credits: